-On September 13, 1993, Arafat signed the Declaration of Principles between Israel and Palestine, which ensured that Palestine steps towards peace in Washington.
+On September 13, 1993, Arafat signed the Declaration of Principles between Israel and Palestine, which ensured that Palestine steps towards peace.
 He was awarded the Nobel Peace Prize in 1994 for his struggle for finding out peaceful solutions for the ongoing problem between Israel and Palestine.
 He was also awarded with Shimon Peres and Yitzhak Rabin.

 Arafat got popular with age, and was the only leader that the Palestinian people wanted to follow.
 He was the leader whom his people trusted the most.
 Even at the age of 80, he was able to make his presence felt in international community as a symbol of the Palestinian struggle for a separate homeland.